On June 24, Quebec celebrates its statutory holiday, La Fête Nationale, formerly known as St. Jean-Baptiste Day (or La Saint-Jean).

 Because of the holiday, many businesses and offices will be closed.

-Even though many sectors throughout the province have started to deconfine, COVID-19 will affect the opening hours even more-so during a holiday.
+Even though many sectors throughout the province have started to reopen, COVID-19 will affect the opening hours a little bit more than normal, so we’d recommend calling beforehand to make sure.

 - See also: